InclusiveTechNU/bri11iant/README.md

 <img src="logo-1.png" alt="Bri11iant logo - a Lightbulb with an 11 inside" align="right" width="30%" margin-left=0/>

+**Bri11iant is currently in Alpha!
+Feel free to download the extension and leave us feedback, but know that the application will receive many updates before the Open Beta.**

 **Made with :purple_heart: in Evanston, IL at the [Northwestern Inclusive Technology Lab](http://inclusive.northwestern.edu/)**

 *Authors: Cooper F. Barth, Thomas B. McHugh, & Anne Marie Piper*